The football program will at all times be based upon the following principles:

 Spring/FALL - Atom, Peewee and Bantam Football: May or June spring camp practices are determined by the indvidual team's coach.
-Regular season play begins August 1st, continuing until mid-October, followed by league playoffs.
+Regular season play traditionally begins August 1st, continuing until mid-October, followed by league playoffs.
+Up to 6 practices may be run during the month of July, without equipment.
+This is depedendent on each Division coaches preferences.
 League champions for Peewees and Bantams progress to provincial playoffs in November.
 Roughly 2-3 of the regular season games are played on our home fields while the other half are played in various locations in the CDMFA.
 On most home game days, the Atom, Peewee and Bantam level teams will play in Leduc however, due to the variety of teams at each level, on road game dates, the different levels may play in different locations.

 Spring/FALL - Novice Football: Regular season play begins June 7th, continuing until the first weekend in November.
-Players will practice one day a week at home and have a practice/game season on weekends at the Edmonton Commonwealth facility on the indoor turf practice field.
+Players will practice one-two days per week at home and have a practice/game season on weekends.

 IT IS EACH PLAYER’S RESPONSIBILITY TO KEEP THE EQUIPMENT IN GOOD ORDER.
 Before laundering...remove any removable pads from the pants (and girdle, if applicable).
 Wash equipment only in cold water (no bleach) and hang to dry.